 Housing costs in Pinole are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Pinole isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pinole are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pinole is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pinole is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Pinole who work in office and administrative support (18.05%), sales jobs (10.11%), and management occupations (8.93%).

 Also of interest is that Pinole has more people living here who work in computers and math than 95% of the places in the US.